Brazil: handling internal investigations

 There are no explicit rules in the Brazilian law system that standardise a mandatory lack of time to conclude an internal investigation.
 It is understood that the time limit should be reasonable, according to the scope of the proceeding.

-Despite the lack of specific regulation, internal investigations are subject to certain limits imposed by Brazilian constitutional rights, labour and tax laws, among others, and should be discreet, as described below.
+Despite the lack of specific regulation on the matter, internal investigations are subject to certain limits imposed by Brazilian constitutional rights, labour and tax laws, among others, and should be discreet, as described below.

 Interviews with employees